nick-ls/sdc.tf/README.md

 The official landing page website for San Diego CTF.

-Used a template by the talented Jacobo Martínez.
+Inspired by a template created by the talented Jacobo Martínez.